Bryan Steil: 2018

-Steil won the 2018 Republican primary in the race to succeed retiring incumbent and then Speaker of the House Paul Ryan in Wisconsin's 1st congressional district.
+Steil won the 2018 Republican primary in the race to succeed retiring incumbent and then speaker of the House Paul Ryan in Wisconsin's 1st congressional district.
 He went on to face Democratic nominee Randy Bryce in the general election.
 During the campaign, Steil was endorsed by, among others, Ryan and Donald Trump.
 Steil defeated Bryce with 54.6% of the vote.

 2020

 Steil was reelected in 2020 with 59.3% of the vote, defeating Democratic nominee Roger Polack.

 2022

-Steil was reelected in 2022 with 54% of the vote, defeating Democratic nominee Ann Roe and Independent Charles Barman.
+Steil was reelected in 2022 with 54.1% of the vote, defeating Democratic nominee Ann Roe and Independent Charles Barman.

+2024

+Steil was reelected in 2024 with 54.0% of the vote, defeating Democratic nominee Peter Barca and Green Party nominee Chester Todd Jr.